2019 Annual Conference: Technological Change and the Future of International Economic Legal Order: China and beyond

 - 15 March 2019 - Notification of Acceptance by this date, selected applicants are expected to submit completed papers in by end of March

 - 1 April 2019 – Conference schedule posted online

 Awards and Funding

-The conference will have the following awards, which will be announced and presented at the conference closing session on 1 May 2019:
+The conference had the following awards, which were announced and presented at the conference closing session on 1 May 2019:

 - CIBEL Global Network PhD Scholar Prize awarded to the best article by a scholar who is pursuing but has not got a PhD degree on 1 May 2019